MikMik1011/WOLServer/README.md

 NOIP_USERNAME=
 NOIP_PASSWORD=
 NOIP_HOSTNAME=
-SERVER_LOGIN=
+SERVER_USERNAME=
 SERVER_PASSWORD=
 ```

 ### The variable names are pretty much self-explanatory.

-### Notice: If you don't want to use NOIP then change the USE_NOIP variable to anything other than "True" (it is case sensitive).
+### Note: If you don't want to use NOIP then change the USE_NOIP variable to anything other than "True" (it is case sensitive).

 ## Enjoy the script i guess!